pierrejay/esp32-wifi-api-dev/lib/WiFiManager/README.md

 - `ip (string)`: AP IP address
 - `gateway (string, optional)`: Gateway IP

-In Access Point mode, the subnet is always set to 255.255.255.0.
-IP is mandatory, but gateway will be set to IP if not specified.
+In AP mode, subnet is always 255.255.255.0.
+Gateway will default to IP if not specified.

 #### Station (STA) Configuration